PaulCaruana/SiteMinderCodingChalledge/README.md

 ## Usage (from REST Client)

-- Use a REST client like POSTMAN or Bangarang Chrome plugin
+- Use a REST client like POSTMAN or Boomarang Chrome plugin
 - Request: POST https://site-minder-mail-service.herokuapp.com/api/send/email
 - Body (example):
 ```